King Kenny at Wembley

 The beginning of the end for Roy

-1998 - Roy Evans’ last game as sole Manager came as we lost 1-0 at Derby County in our most recent game on this day, our first game at their new Pride Park, with Paulo Wanchope on target.
+1998 - Roy Evans’ last game as sole Manager came as we lost 1-0 at Derby County in our most recent game on this day, our first game at their new Pride Park, with Paulo Wanchope on target with the first of his four strikes past us.
 We finished the season in third to qualify for the UEFA Cup, twelve points behind Manchester United in second.
 By the start of the next season Gérard Houllier was alongside him for a short-lived joint management venture.

 2010 – Fulham boss Roy Hodgson was named LMA Manager of the Year by a record amount of votes, having guided them to the UEFA Europa League Final.